Kofi Kingston

 Kofi Nahaje Sarkodie-Mensah (born August 14, 1981) is a Ghanaian-American professional wrestler.
-He is signed to WWE, where he performs on the Raw brand under the ring name Kofi Kingston and is a member of The New Day.
+He is signed to All Elite Wrestling (AEW), where he performs under the mononymous name Kofi and is one-half of The New Level with Austin Creed.
+They are two-thirds of the AEW World Trios Champions with Swerve Strickland in their first reign.
+He is best known for his 20-year tenure in WWE from 2006 to 2026, where he performed under the ring name Kofi Kingston.

 After graduating from Boston College, he decided to pursue a professional wrestling career, and began performing on the New England independent circuit as a Jamaican wrestler by the name of Kofi Nahaje Kingston.
 After signing a developmental deal with WWE in 2006, he shortened his ring name to Kofi Kingston.
 He debuted in WWE's brand ECW (Extreme Championship Wrestling) in 2008 using the same Jamaican character as he did on the independent circuit.
 In late 2009, he stopped being billed from Jamaica and dropped the accent, although he kept his ring name.
 He then started being billed from his home country of Ghana.

 From 2008 to 2013, Kingston became a four-time Intercontinental Champion, a three-time United States Champion, a one-time World Tag Team Champion with CM Punk, and a two-time WWE Tag Team Champion with Evan Bourne and R-Truth.
 In 2014, he formed The New Day with Big E and Xavier Woods.
 The trio went on to break the record for the longest tag team championship reign in WWE history when they held the WWE (Raw) Tag Team Championship from August 2015 to December 2016, defending the titles under the Freebird rule.
 In total, Kingston is a 16-time tag team champion in WWE.
 In April 2019, Kingston defeated Daniel Bryan at WrestleMania 35 to win the WWE Championship, giving him 24 total championships in WWE.

 He is the first, and currently only, African-born world champion in WWE history.
 His WWE Championship win also made him WWE's 30th Triple Crown Champion and 20th overall Grand Slam Champion (13th under the current format).
 With his NXT Tag Team Championship win in 2022, Kingston also became a Tag Team Triple Crown Champion, becoming the first wrestler to have won both the traditional and tag team version of the WWE Triple Crown, as well as having the most overall reigns with a WWE-branded tag team championship with 16.
-With the exception of a few months spent as a villain in 2015 and his current run as a villain with The New Day, Kingston has been a heroic character for almost the entirety of his WWE career.
-He has also gotten some distinction through his numerous methods of avoiding elimination during the Royal Rumble.
+With the exception of a few months spent as a villain in 2015 and his last run as a villain with The New Day, Kingston has been a heroic character for almost the entirety of his WWE career.
+He has also gained distinction for his numerous methods of avoiding elimination during the Royal Rumble.